a-lipson/math/homework/analysis/336/project/sections/discussion.typ

   $
 ]

-#proposition[
-  Factorial grows faster than any exponential function.
-]
 #proof[Proposition][
   Let $a b^n$ be an exponential function.
+With Stirling's Formula, we have:
   $
     lim_(n -> infinity) n! / (a b^n) =
     lim_(n -> infinity) (sqrt(2pi n)(n / e)^n) / (a b^n) =